tweedegolf/mailcrab/README.md

 helm install mailcrab ./charts/mailcrab -f values.yaml
 ```

-For more information on configuring the Helm Chart, see the [values.yaml](./charts/mailcrab/values.yaml) file.
+For more information on configuring the Helm Chart, see the chart [README](./charts/mailcrab/README.md).

 ## Sample messages